 The image shows the wrapping paper in the garment bag on the floor.
 The rolls look neat and tidy there, but as soon as you hang up the garment bag?

-The rolls, which are various sizes and weights, tip to one side and crush the rolls on the bottom.
-Not only does this look bad (which isn’t a huge factor, but still), the bag is too wide, it hangs awkwardly, and it’s difficult to choose the roll you want without removing the whole bag and putting it on a flat surface.
+The wrapping paper rolls, which are of various sizes and weights, tip to one side and crush the rolls on the bottom.
+Not only does this look bad (which isn’t a huge factor, but still), the bag is too wide, it hangs awkwardly, and it’s difficult to choose which one you want without removing the whole bag and putting it on a flat surface.

-To recap (or if you just scrolled down to the bottom!) here are the three inexpensive wrapping paper storage systems and organizers I use to keep all my gift wrap, bags, boxes, and bows neat and tidy:
+To recap (or if you just scrolled down to the bottom!) here are the three inexpensive wrapping paper organizers I use to keep all my gift wrap, bags, boxes, and bows neat and tidy: